Cray-HPE/docs-csm/install/deploy_management_nodes.md

 #### Option 1

-  If you have OSDs on each node (`ceph osd tree` can show this), then you have all your nodes in Ceph.
-That means you can utilize the orchestrator to look for the devices.
+  If there are OSDs on each node (`ceph osd tree` can show this), then all the nodes are in Ceph.
+That means the orchestrator can be used to look for the devices.

 1. Get the number of OSDs in the cluster.